 Harvey had heard enough, he spun around to leaving but slammed straight into a hulking figure.
 “Well look who it is, Harvey Barbie.
 How you goin’ buddy?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, joshhaynes56Write a Review